Nikola-code-ai/Robotics_Assignment_4/README.md

 ---

+### Objects Provided

+In order to complete the demonstration requirements outlined below, we are providing you with a few objects.
+The objects provided are shown below.

+* Bottle
+* Bear Doll
+* Computer Mouse

+These object was chosen after testing with generic MS COCO trained yolo v11 on various angles and distances for the most stable inference results.
+You will find that under certain conditions, YOLO can detect but mislabel objects.
+You might have to consider multiple labels from YOLO’s COCO dataset to be a particular object of interest (e.g., a Teddy bear can be detected as a donut if the camera view is not just right.
+You can have some logic, such as if teddy bear and donut, this is a bear doll).

 ### Part 1: Object Detection on Jetson with CUDA

 Part 1 will show you how to run YOLO, a popular object detection and localization algorithm on the Jetson NX.
 Jetson allows developers to start developing Artificial Intelligence applications on Edge devices with familiar tools present on a normal desktop environment for Nvidia GPUs.